benweidig/basho/README.md

 * Check if an export already exists.
   The filenames already contain the `id` so this shouldn't be too hard.
-* Fileformat restriction.
-Right now all formats are exported.
 * Better logging/output.
 * Better error handling.